 Read the text aloud.
 This is the most valuable tip next to spell-checking your copy.
 If there is anything that feels clumsy, or difficult to understand or speak, rewrite it.

-Keep in mind that internet searchers are scanners, so headline and subheadings should contain the most important keywords and phrases that your visitors are searching for.
+Keep in mind that internet searchers are scanners, so headings and subheadings should contain the most important keywords and phrases that your visitors are searching for.

 Highlight what keywords and key phrases (also known as anchor text) you want to link pages to within your site, and, to outside sources (very helpful for search engine optimization).